AnishGitFlow/Machine-Learning-Projects-Portfolio/README.md

 # Machine-Learning-Projects-Portfolio

 This repository showcases six machine learning projects, each focused on a real-world problem, from medical diagnosis to financial fraud detection.
-Each module is implemented using Python, with datasets sourced from Scikit-Learn, TensorFlow, and proprietary or curated CSV datasets.
+Each module is implemented using Python, with datasets sourced from Scikit-Learn, TensorFlow and proprietary or curated CSV datasets.

 ---